joseph-birara/Online_House_Rental_and_sales_system/README.md

 # Online_House_Rental_and_sales_system
-### All In One Home Rental and Sales System with Integraed Payment and price recommendation
+### All In One Home Rental and Sales System with Integrated Payment and price recommendation
 <hr>
 <br>

 ## It is a web-based platform for home renting, buying, selling, and homeowner-tenant communication.
 ### Our system aims to
 * #### simplify the process of renting or selling a house for homeowners, while providing the best renting experience for tenants.
-* #### connects home seekers directly with home owners, allowing them to make legally-binding digital contracts and communicate with each other through the website.
+* #### connects home seekers directly with homeowners, allowing them to make legally binding digital contracts and communicate with each other through the website.
-* #### help Tenants so that they can easily pay their monthly fees and submit maintenance requests to their respective home owners.
+* #### help Tenants so that they can easily pay their monthly fees and submit maintenance requests to their respective homeowners.

 ### In addition, our system also facilitates home sellers and buyers to make legally-binding digital contracts, our platform offers an easy and stress-free experience for all parties involved.

 <br/>

-# Here are some screen shots of the projects
+# Here are some screenshots of the projects
 <br/>

-## Common pages like login, logout, password reset, regiser
+## Common pages like login, logout, password reset, register